looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 From the `/explore-assistant-backend` directory run the following.

-To deploy the Cloud Function backend:
+To deploy the Cloud Function backend (Production):

 ```bash
 cd terraform